yongzx/bigscience-workshop.github.io/en/pages/events.md

 ## BigScience Episode #2

 Save the date!
 BigScience Episode 2 is co-located with [INLG 2021](https://inlg2021.github.io/) and is happening on September 20th, 2021.
+Attending the BigScience Workshop at INLG is free.
+Attendees who wish to attend the INLG conference should register on the [INLG website](https://inlg2021.github.io/pages/registration.html#registration).

 We'll have a set of technical talks by BigScience working groups as well as several invited talks.
 The program will be announced soon.
 Register [here](https://forms.gle/QvoY5riQKBxt1f7LA) for the event.

 ## BigScience Episode 1